e-protocol/server-clientHTTP/README.md

 # Example of a simple server and client http post request

 ## Description
-This example was made for demonstration.
+This solution was made for demonstration.
 It's based on task requirements below:

 ##Task*
 1) Create light http server